 Guinness Book of Sports Records and eventually became the subject of

-Svendsen receives a boxing license in the United States in
+receives the first documented boxing license in the United States in

 the state of Nevada, and has a sanctioned boxing match in a

 scheduled four-rounder in Virginia City, Nevada.
-In 1976, boxer Pat Pineda s
+In 1976, boxer

-the first woman to be licensed in the California; and in 1978,
+is the first woman to be licensed in the California; and in 1978,

-after an on-going lawsuit in the state of New York, three high-profile
+after an on-going lawsuit in the state of New York, three

-after almost 100 years since a professional boxing match had been
+lifted after almost 100 years since a professional boxing match had

 County from 1880 until early in 1977 when the ban on the sport was

-19-year-old Lansing Community College student, who wanted to be
+JILL LAFLER, a 19-year-old Lansing Community College student, who

-Miles ruled against her.
+Judge Wendell Miles ruled against her.
 Even though LAFLER dropped

 her lawsuit, it was noted that it had opened up a lot of eyes, and

-they realized that the (state) agency needed some type of need for governing body
+they realized that the (state) agency needed some type of need for

-Women's Lightweight Marian "Lady Tyger" Trimiar
+Former World Women's Lightweight Marian "Lady Tyger" Trimiar

 stages a well-publicized month long hunger strike, losing nearly 30

 lbs., for the rights of women's boxing and to advocate better money

-and conditions for professional female boxers—even though she is
+and conditions for professional female boxers---even though she is

 protesting for others and not herself.
 Trimiar and others direct